In our stores

 Use Summer Fun to Build Background Knowledge

-You don't need to have a book in hand to help your child become a better reader.
-Interesting experiences give kids a broader framework for new information they might encounter in books.
-When kids have lots of experiences to draw on, they have a better chance of making a connection with what they read!
+Interesting experiences give kids a broader framework for new information they might encounter in books, and when kids have lots of experiences to draw on, they have a better chance of making a connection with what they read!
+Help your child build background knowledge this summer with these activities.

 Step 1: Take summer field trips